Real Madrid news: Los Blancos injury woes continue as Isco out with hamstring strain | Goal.com

 The 27-year-old made his second appearance of the season as he started Saturday's 1-1 draw with Real Valladolid.

-A timescale has yet to be revealed although it could well be he is out for a period of around three to four weeks.
+A timescale has yet to be revealed although, depending on the severity of the problem, it could well be that the Spain international is out for as much as four weeks.

 A statement on the club's official website read: "After the tests carried out today by the Real Madrid Medical Services, our player Isco has been diagnosed with a muscular injury in the right femoral biceps.
 His recovery will continue to be monitored."